textcreationpartnership/A00652/README.md

 ##Content Summary##

 #####Front#####
-So shorte a Catechisme, that whosoeuer cannot, or wil not learne, are not in any wise to be admitted

 #####Body#####

 1. So short a Catechisme that whosoeuer cannot or will not learne, are not in any wise to be admitted to the Lords supper.